3 Mistakes to Avoid When Writing Scripts for Video Lessons

 Lecture has its place, sure, but most people don't find being talked at particularly engaging, and even less so if they're not in an immersive environment.
 Yet, new instructional designers tend to gravitate towards writing video lessons that sound a lot like lectures.
 They simply walk through definitions and facts.
 They don't take full advantage of the fact that they're writing for multimedia delivery, and they don't think about the end user.

 3. The audio conflicts with the video visuals.

 Clashing audio and visuals is a cardinal sin for video lessons, but I see it all the time.
 Text is popping up on screen that says something completely different from what's being discussed.
 Someone is talking about red, but the color on screen is blue.
 According to the narrator, Bob is supposed to be tightening a bolt, but he's still just getting his wrench out.
 It's more than just bad multimedia design, though.
 These conflicts make it more difficult for the learner to process the information.

-If you're interested in learning what TO DO when writing scripts for video, consider signing up for my Scripting Voiceover for Video live online workshop.
+If you're interested in learning what TO DO when writing scripts for video, consider signing up for my Scripting Voiceover for Video self study mini course.

 You can learn more here.